-- G. to be able to develop, design, plan, modify, and optimise chemical and biotechnical process engineering plants and products based on consideration of chemical engineering, biotechnical, resource and environmental aspects. - H. to be able to accomplish research and development assignments within the core technical competences of the programme: Biotechnology and biorefining, Functional materials, Chemical engineering or Eco-efficient Engineering - I. to be able to head the establishment and management of analytical laboratories and develop measuring methods for use in research and development - J. to be able to head the development and implementation of quality and risk management systems - K. to be able to accomplish counselling and consultancy assignments within the core technical competences of the programme: Biotechnology and biorefining, Functional materials, Chemical engineering or Eco-efficient Engineering.
+- Ability to accomplish research and development assignments within the core technical competences of the programme: Biotechnology and biorefining, Functional materials, Chemical engineering or Eco-efficient Engineering. - Ability to head the establishment and management of analytical laboratories and quality and risk management systems. - Ability to head the development and implementation of quality and risk management systems.

+- Ability to accomplish counselling and consultancy assignments within the core technical competences of the programme: Biotechnology and biorefining, Functional materials, Chemical engineering or Eco-efficient Engineering. - Ability to initiate and contribute to technical and interdisciplinary collaboration, and to assume independent responsibility for own assignments. - Ability to plan and pursue own professional and personal development.

-The above final target competences are based partly on the general competences of engineering acquired under the DSMI educational concept, and partly on a technical foundation of competences within a range of technical, scientific and social disciplines described in the following under the technical pillars of the programme.
+The above competences are based partly on the general engineering competences acquired under the DSMI educational concept, and partly on an academic foundation of competences within a range of technical, scientific and social disciplines described in the following under subject coloumns.